 – A light, compact raincoat is a good idea for the summer.

 – For the ladies a big floppy hat, healthy collection of interchangeable scarves and a little slip of a dress to make you feel beautiful on those warm summer evenings, goes a very long way when deciding what to wear.

-– Swimming costumes/bathing suits as most of the lodges and camps have swimming pools.
+– Remember to pack swimming costumes / bathing suits as most of the safari lodges and camps have swimming pools.

 – A pair of walking (not hiking) shoes and sports socks should you opt to do a walking safari, which we highly recommend.
 Although at the end of the day there’s nothing better than hanging up your shoes and putting on light flip flops or slip-ons to walk around the camp in.

-– Don’t be mislead, temperatures can drop drastically in the winter and you will want warm safari clothes like a jacket, fleece, gloves, scarf and woolen hat to guard you from the cold on that open vehicle.
+– Don’t be mislead, temperatures can drop drastically in the winter and you'll want warm safari clothes like a jacket, fleece, gloves, scarf and woolen hat to guard you from the cold on that open vehicle during your stay.

-– Make sure that you don’t bring your best clothes if you are planning on doing a walking safari or spending time in a more rustic camp, they could get caught up on thorns, or damaged a little on a long stay.
+– Make sure you don’t bring your best clothes to wear if you are planning on doing a walking safari or spending time in a more rustic camp, they could get caught up on thorns, or damaged a little on a long stay.

 – Your Passport and copies of your passport, kept separately